karanvivekbhargava/Optimization/README.md

 # Optimization
-These are some interesting problems faced in warehouses which have been expressed in mathematics.
+Some interesting problems faced in warehouses, expressed as math problems.